Liverpool Beat Forest To Remain In Top-four Fight, In-form Villa Held - UrduPoint

 But Douglas Luiz equalised three minutes from time to keep Villa in sixth.

-- Leicester turning point - Leicester shrugged off the absence of James Maddison through injury to secure a much-needed win in Dean Smith's first home game in charge.
+- Leicester a turning point? - Leicester shrugged off the absence of James Maddison through injury to secure a much-needed win in Dean Smith's first home game in charge.

 But the game and potentially Leicester's season turned when Jamie Vardy was brought down by Jose Sa and Kelechi Iheanacho levelled from the penalty spot eight minutes before half-time.